 There is significant evidence to show the positive effects of sport and exercise on children’s physical health, growth and development.
 Furthermore, sport also provides a healthy environment for young people to learn how to deal with competition and how to cope with both winning and losing.

-- Providing scheme of work for PE that offers a broad and balanced sports curriculum.
+- Providing a scheme of work for PE that offers a broad and balanced sports curriculum.

 - Enabling children to attend more CSPTSA / LAP competitions, and to increase pupils’ participation in school games competitions.

-- Ensuring all children have access to and subsidising extra-curricular activities throughout the year allowing them to lead even more active lives.
+- Ensuring all children have access to and subsidising extra-curricular activities throughout the year allowing them to lead even more active lives, including

-- Develop an effective and appropriate swimming programme for Year 5.
+- Develop an effective and appropriate swimming programme for Years 5 and 6.

 - Replenishing consumable resources to support our engaging curriculum and ensure all children can participate in PE lessons.